noah-isme/devlogia/README.md

    Visit [http://localhost:3000](http://localhost:3000) for the public site or [http://localhost:3000/admin/login](http://localhost:3000/admin/login) for the admin portal.

+### Database fallback

+When `DATABASE_URL` is unset (for example during documentation builds or static previews), Prisma queries invoked during build-time rendering call a `safeFindMany` helper.
+The helper logs a friendly warning (`[Devlogia] DATABASE_URL missing — skipping query for <model>`) and returns an empty array so `pnpm build` succeeds even without a running database.
+Runtime mutations in the admin/API routes still require a real PostgreSQL connection.

 ### Seeded accounts

 The seed script provisions three accounts for testing RBAC: